hybridgroup/gophercon-2023/sensor/arduino/README.md

 ### TinyGo drivers

-The TinyGo drivers that let you connect to sensors, displays, and other external peripheral devices are located in the separate repository at
+The TinyGo drivers that let you connect to sensors, displays, and other external peripheral devices are located in the separate repository at https://github.com/tinygo-org/drivers

-The driver and the other code dependencies are already in the Go modules file in this directory, so they will be downloaded and installed automatically.
+The drivers and the other code dependencies are already in the Go modules file in this directory, so they will be downloaded and installed automatically.

-## Connecting the Arduino to your computer
+## Connecting the Arduino Nano RP2040 Connect to your computer

 <img src="https://docs.arduino.cc/static/8b9e4e17c1e1afa836057c5ba87c27c9/2f891/pinout.png" alt="Arduino Nano RP2040 Connect" width="600"/>

-Plug the Arduino into your computer using a USB cable.
+Plug the Arduino Nano RP2040 Connect into your computer using a USB cable.
 There may be one provided in your starter kit.

 ## Running the code

-The TinyGo programs will run directly on the Arduino's microcontoller.
+The TinyGo programs will run directly on the Arduino microcontoller.
 The procedure is basically:

 - Edit your TinyGo program.
 - Compile and flash it to your Arduino.